ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

-We tested each firmware with both fuzzers in three independent 24-hour trials and recorded the code coverage in Fig.~\ref{fig:24hrcovs} and Table~\ref{tab:24hrcovs}.
-Fig.~\ref{fig:24hrcovs} plots the number of firmware BBs covered over time by each fuzzer in each trial.
-It focuses on the $11$ firmware where \nameS boosted Fuzzware's coverage.
-The red and blue curves per firmware represent the median coverage of \nameS and Fuzzware, respectively, across trials at each sampled time.
-Each shaded area is then bounded by a fuzzer's minimum and maximum coverage across trials.
-Table~\ref{tab:24hrcovs} lists the numbers of BBs in each firmware, of those covered by each fuzzer in each trial (min/med/max), and of those covered in at least one trial (total).
-Fig.~\ref{fig:24hrcovs} shows that \nameS raised Fuzzware's coverage during a trial by up to $195\%$ (in RF Door Lock, after 8.7 hours).
-Table~\ref{tab:24hrcovs} shows that \nameS improved Fuzzware's total coverage across trials by up to $54\%$ (in ChibiOS RTC).
-We will elaborate on the way \name's MMIO models enhanced Fuzzware's coverage in Sec.~\ref{sec:datachunks}.
+Fig.~\ref{fig:24hrcovs} and Table~\ref{tab:24hrcovs} summarize the code coverage of \nameS and vanilla Fuzzware across trials.
+Fig.~\ref{fig:24hrcovs} focuses on the $11$ firmware samples where \nameS boosted Fuzzware's coverage.
+For each sample, the red and blue curves show \name's and Fuzzware's median coverage across trials over 24 hours, with the shaded regions spanning the minimum and maximum coverage.
+Table~\ref{tab:24hrcovs} reports the number of BBs in each sample and the final coverage of each fuzzer in individual trials (min/med/max) and across all trials (total).
+Overall, \nameS raised Fuzzware's coverage during a trial by up to $195\%$ (Fig.~\ref{fig:24hrcovs}, RF Door Lock, after 8.7 hours) and final coverage across trials by up to $68\%$ (Table~\ref{tab:24hrcovs}, ChibiOS RTC).

-Gateway and RF Door Lock are the only firmware in Fig.~\ref{fig:24hrcovs} in which \nameS did not always outperform Fuzzware in the final code coverage per trial in Table~\ref{tab:24hrcovs}.
-As a result, their shaded areas in Fig.~\ref{fig:24hrcovs} overlap at the 24th hour.
-In the Gateway's case, \nameS covered multiple branches in the firmware's Firmata parser during the trials by modeling various Firmata messages.
-However, its DSE never ran long enough to model beyond three bytes of each Firmata message.
-Moreover, the parser is branch-heavy and takes a branch upon each incoming message byte.
-These gave Fuzzware's underlying fuzzing engine (i.e., AFL) a chance to catch up with \name's coverage by the end of a trial.
-In the RF Door Lock's case, \nameS covered most of the firmware routines by first modeling a magic word (i.e., ``OK\textbackslash r\textbackslash n'') that guards the entry to all these routines.
-This magic word is so short that AFL got it by the end of every trial via input mutations.
-Still, compared to AFL's input mutations, \name's MMIO models enabled Fuzzware to cover noticeably more code in these two firmware (1) at the early stage of every trial and (2) across the trials.
+When testing Gateway and RF Door Lock, \nameS consistently boosted Fuzzware's coverage in the early stage of every trial and total coverage across trials.
+However, in some trials, \nameS did not improve Fuzzware's final coverage.
+In Gateway, \nameS covered multiple branches in the Firmata parser by modeling various Firmata messages.
+However, its DSE could not model beyond three bytes per message within the CPU and RAM budgets.
+Moreover, the parser is branch-heavy, taking a branch for each incoming message byte.
+AFL's input mutations thus had a chance to compete with \name's DSE in reaching unvisited BBs.
+In RF Door Lock, \nameS gained most of its additional coverage by modeling the magic word ``OK\textbackslash r\textbackslash n''.
+This word guards much of the firmware code, but it is so short that AFL's input mutations got it by the end of every trial.